Faculty

 Professor Davidson is co-author of two best-selling introductory programming textbooks, C++ Program Design: An Introduction to Object-Oriented Programming, 3rd edition and Java 5.0 Program Design: An Introduction to Object-Oriented Programming, 2nd edition.
 He and his colleague, James P. Cohoon, received the 2008 IEEE Taylor L. Booth Award for their sustained effort to transform introductory computer science education.

-As Director of Global Humanitarian Policy, Kirsten brings 19 years of experience working in the humanitarian sector; most recently serving as the Chief of the Policy Analysis and Innovation section at the United Nations Office of Coordination of Humanitarian Affairs.
-She has led major policy processes and authored numerous high-profile policy reports documents that have been implemented by Member States and adopted in key UN resolutions.
+Kirsten Gelsdorf is a professor of practice in public policy and Co-Director of the UVA Humanitarian Collaborative in the Frank Batten School of Leadership and Public Policy at the University of Virginia.
+Gelsdorf has 19 years of experience working in the humanitarian sector, most recently serving as the Chief of the Policy Analysis and Innovation section at the United Nations Office of Coordination of Humanitarian Affairs.

 After earning his undergraduate degree in history and economics, Tom Nachbar spent five years as a systems analyst, working for both Andersen Consulting and Hughes Space and Communications before entering law school, where he served on the University of Chicago Law Review and was elected to the Order of the Coif.
 After graduation, he clerked for Judge Frank H. Easterbrook of the U.S. Court of Appeals for the Seventh Circuit and later practiced with what is now Mayer Brown in Chicago as a member of the firm’s appellate litigation, information technology and intellectual property practice groups.

-John M. Owen IV is Ambassador Henry J. and Mrs. Marion R. Taylor Professor of Politics, and a Faculty Fellow at the Institute for Advanced Studies in Culture.
-His newest book is Confronting Political Islam: Six Lessons from the West’s Past (Princeton, 2014).
-He is author of The Clash of Ideas in World Politics: Transnational Networks, States, and Regime Change, 1510-2010 (Princeton, 2010), and of Liberal Peace, Liberal War: American Politics and International Security (Cornell, 1997), and co-editor of Religion, the Enlightenment, and the New Global Order (Columbia, 2011).
-He has published in the European Journal of International Relations, Foreign Affairs, International Organization, Internationale Politik und Gesellschaft, International Security, International Studies Quarterly, National Interest, New York Times, Perspectives on Politics, and a number of edited volumes.
-Currently he is working on two research projects: “Soft Power, America, and the Future of International Order” and “Fifth Columns in Peace and War.”
+John M. Owen IV is Amb.
+Henry J. and Mrs. Marion R. Taylor Professor of Politics, and a Senior Fellow at the Institute for Advanced Studies in Culture and the Miller Center for Public Affairs.
+His latest book is The Ecology of Nations: American Democracy in a Fragile World Order (Yale, 2023).
+He is author Confronting Political Islam: Six Lessons from the West’s Past (Princeton, 2014), of The Clash of Ideas in World Politics: Transnational Networks, States, and Regime Change, 1510-2010 (Princeton, 2010), and of Liberal Peace, Liberal War: American Politics and International Security (Cornell, 1997), and co-editor (with Judd Owen) of Religion, the Enlightenment, and the New Global Order (Columbia, 2011).
+He is co-author, with Richard Rosecrance, of the IR textbook International Politics: How History Modifies Theory (Oxford, 2018).
+He has published in the European Journal of International Relations, Foreign Affairs, International Organization, Internationale Politik und Gesellschaft, International Security, International Studies Quarterly, National Interest, New York Times, Perspectives on Politics, Washington Post, USA Today, and a number of edited volumes.
 Owen holds an A.B. from Duke University, an M.P.A. from Princeton University, and a Ph.D. from Harvard University.
-He has held fellowships at Harvard, Stanford, Princeton, and Oxford universities.
+He has held fellowships or visiting positions at Harvard, Stanford, Princeton, Oxford (Nuffield College), the Free University of Berlin, the WZB Berlin Social Science Research Center, and the University of British Columbia.
 His research has been supported by grants from the Mellon, MacArthur, Donchian, Earhart, and Smith Richardson foundations and the Army Research Laboratory.
 From July 2011 through June 2014 he was Editor-in-Chief of Security Studies.
 He is on the editorial board of that journal and of International Security.
-In 2015-16 he received a Research Award from the Alexander von Humboldt Foundation and spent the academic year at the Free University of Berlin and the WZB Berlin Social Science Research Center.
+In 2015 he received a Research Award from the Alexander von Humboldt Foundation of Bonn, Germany.

 Gerry Warburg is a Professor of Practice and teaches courses at the Batten School on Congress, U.S. foreign policy and advocacy strategies.
 His research interests include the study of best practices by non-governmental organizations and the evolution of U.S. nuclear non-proliferation policies.
 Warburg’s professional background encompasses a broad array of public service.
 Previously, he served as Executive Vice President of Cassidy &Associates, a leading government relations firm.
 Prior to that position, he worked as a legislative assistant for the U.S. Senate and House of Representatives under Senate Whip Alan Cranston and Representative Jonathan Bingham.